 For example, many governments including Mexico, Brazil, Tanzania, and Uganda have created conditional cash transfer programs to address poverty.
 These programs provide cash to poor individuals, but they frequently come with conditions such as attending school or a job training program.
 Until recently, we knew only that these programs (X) successfully reduced poverty (Y), X caused Y directly via cash or indirectly via the required attendance at school or job programs (M).
 To distinguish between these mechanisms, Baird et al. (2011) conducted an experiment in Malawi, where they assigned one group of families to receive a conditional cash transfer for the regular school attendance of their girls, another group of families to receive the cash unconditionally, and a control group to receive no transfer.
 This design “implicitly” manipulated M: while girls in the unconditional transfer group could also seek out education, school attendance (the condition under study) would likely be higher in the group that was required to seek it out.
 Unsurprisingly, school attendance and test performance was better for the group receiving conditional cash transfers.
 However, their measures of Y – the rate at which the girls became pregnant or married -- were actually better (lower) in the group receiving the unconditional cash transfers.
-The authors concluded that attendance requirements associated with conditional cash transfers were not probably not the mechanism responsible for the success of these programs.
+The authors concluded that attendance requirements associated with conditional cash transfers were not probably not the mechanism responsible for the success of these programs in reducing the symptoms of poverty.

 Studies like these help not only social scientists to learn more about the channels through which X causes Y, but also policymakers to explore and discover new treatments.
 After several other studies joined Baird et al. in demonstrating the remarkable effects of unconditional cash transfers, many governments and organizations have begun to implement unconditional cash transfer programs.

 What you can do… In future projects, ask yourself: Can my treatment be “unpacked” into multiple treatment arms, some that implicitly manipulate M, and some that do not?
-Consider using a factorial design to identify the effects of different treatment arms, but check your statistical power before doing so.
-Comparing the various treatment arms will provide you with suggestive evidence for or against M.
+Consider using a factorial design to identify the effects of different treatment arms.
+If you have ample power, comparing the various treatment arms will provide you with suggestive evidence for or against M.

 10. Despite the difficulties in empirically measuring mechanisms, it is worth paying serious attention to them but being cautious in our language.

 Attempting to identify causal mechanisms is a noble endeavor.
 Articulating causal mechanisms is what allows us to unpack “black box” treatments and understand why and how certain treatments work.
-Even though causal claims can be (and often are) made without evidence for a causal mechanism, exploring causal mechanisms is what enables us to push to the next research frontier and re-evaluate how our evidence maps on to our theories.
+Even though causal claims can be (and often are) made without evidence for a causal mechanism, exploring causal mechanisms is what enables us to extend the research frontier and re-evaluate how our evidence maps on to our theories.
 For these reasons, audiences (be they the general public or academic reviewers) are often understandably eager for you to expound upon causal mechanisms after demonstrating evidence for a provocative causal claim.
 In anticipation of this, it is worth considering whether it is possible to design a way to test causal mechanisms in advance of implementing an experiment.
 If not, consider whether certain outcome measures or treatment by covariate interactions would provide some support for a particular causal mechanism, and be explicit about the limitations of this kind of analysis in your write-up.
 Mechanisms are an exciting domain of inquiry and should be considered both in the design and analysis of an experiment, but we should be sure to discuss mechanisms with caution appropriate to our ability to identify a particular mechanism and avoid overselling the argument.